Linaro/poplar-tools/build_instructions.md

     make ARCH=arm64 CROSS_COMPILE="${CROSS_64}" -j ${JOBCOUNT}
 ```

-### 5 - Gather the required components you built above
+### Step 5: Gather the required components you built above

 This is done in order to create the Poplar USB drive recovery image.